-- 64. Pub operating companies are responsible for the installation costs, maintenance and calibration of FME. - 65.
-Pub operating companies are under an obligation to share data (if requested) derived from FME with the tenant.
+- 63. Pub operating companies may have a right to install flow monitoring equipment within premises depending on the terms of individual lease agreements granted.
+Where the Pub owning company does have such a right they are at liberty to introduce such equipment. - 64.
+Pub operating companies are responsible for the installation costs, maintenance and calibration of FME. - 65.
+Pub operating companies are under an obligation to share data derived from FME with the lessee.
 This is a useful management information tool.
 Access to such data is to be available online and/or through a request to the BDM. - 66.
-Tenants are responsible for the cost of electricity. - 67.
+Lessees are responsible for the cost of electricity. - 67.
 Protocol in the event of a suspected breach of the tie is as below: - i.
-Where FME data records any discrepancies between dispensed volumes and those purchased from the pub company, the pub company or agent, authorised to act on behalf of the company will visit the premises to conduct an investigation. - ii.
+Where FME data records any discrepancies between dispensed volumes and those purchased from the pub company, the pub company or agent authorised to act on behalf of the company will visit the premises to conduct an investigation. - ii.
 If FME data provided through FME shows a variance between volumes dispensed and those purchased from the pub owning company, a calibration of the system by a suitably qualified person, must be carried out before any investigation is raised.
-The tenant must be invited by the pub operating company representative, or their authorised agent, to attend the recalibration of FME.
-Following calibration (i.e. the system is working properly) FME information obtained prior to the calibration remains valid. - iii.
-Where FME data indicates that a breach of the tie agreement has occurred, pub operating companies must provide one or more pieces of supporting evidence, in addition to this data, before a charge can be levied against a tenant's trading account. - 68.
-Additional evidence, as referred to in Paragraph 67 (iii) may include, but shall not be limited to one or more of the following: - Discovery of product not purchased from Pub owning company - A signed admission by the tenant - Non pub company marked packaged product on site - Letter of undertaking - Stock reports - Significant turnover discrepancies versus accounts - Surveillance information - Third Party supplier documentation - Test purchasing - Proof of tampering - Container balances - Container tracking - Refusal of access to any part of the property without due reason by the signatory to the agreement
+The lessee must be invited by the pub operating company representative, or their authorised agent, to attend the re-calibration of FME.
+Following calibration (i.e. the system is working properly) FME information obtained prior to the calibration remains valid.

+- iii.
+Where FME data indicates that a breach of the tie agreement has occurred, Pub operating companies must provide one or more pieces of supporting evidence, in addition to this data, before a charge can be levied against a lessee's trading account.

+- 68..
+Additional evidence, as referred to in Paragraph 68 (iii) may include, but shall not be limited to, one or more of the following:

+- Discovery of product not purchased from Pub owning company

+- A signed admission by the lessee

+- Non Pub company marked packaged product on site

+- Letter of undertaking

+- Stock reports

+- Significant turnover discrepancies versus accounts

+- Surveillance information

+- Third Party supplier documentation

+- Test purchasing

+- Proof of tampering

+- Container balances

+- Container tracking

+- Refusal of access to any part of the property without due reason by the signatory to the agreement

-- 69. Where a breach of the tie agreement has occurred pub operating companies are permitted to impose a penalty charge as specified in the agreement.
-Pub operating companies are not permitted to raise a charge to the trade account without the tenant's prior knowledge. - 70.
-Where tampering with flow monitoring equipment is discovered, pub operating companies are entitled to recover from the tenant, costs relating to any necessary repairs.
+- 69. Where a breach of the tie agreement has occurred, pub operating companies are permitted to impose a penalty charge as specified in the agreement.
+Pub operating companies are not permitted to raise a charge to the trade account without the lessee's prior knowledge.

+- 70. Where tampering with flow monitoring equipment is discovered, pub operating companies are entitled to recover from the lessee, costs relating to any necessary repairs.